We have just carried out the preliminary adjustments of the development of the image.

 The plugin “DxO FilmPack Elite” offers a variant, the fine contrast which will act only on the edges of these areas for a smooth impression of sharpness.

-In the end, the MicroContrast contributes enormously to the impression of sharpness.
+In the end, the MicroContrast contributes significantly to the impression of sharpness.

 It allows the creative accentuation of the image according to its purpose.
 It should not be confused with the optical sharpness (in the Detail palette) which is a technical enhancement of the quality of the photo.